AdrienBrune/House_of_fantasy/README.md

 ## More information

 <p>This games has a lot of similarities with an rpg game.
-The village is in a center of the map and the environment is radom.
+The village is in a center of the map and the environment is randomly generated.
 By sleeping in your house you will see that everything around will change, it is a new day afterall.
 So don't hesitate to sleep if you feel like everything has been done !</p>

 If you're interrested in dowloading the source code of the game, you can find the ressource package on this link :
 <ul>